 What do they cost?

-At the time of writing, the Fisher Price cash register costs £24.99 and the Little Tikes costs £17.50 – both with free delivery on Amazon.
+At the time of writing, the Fisher Price cash register is a little bit more expensive than the Little Tikes.
 Personally I think the Fisher Price is much better value for money despite being more expensive.
 This is because it provides a lot more to entertain children and your child won’t grow out of it for many years.

-I’d rather spend £24.99 on a toy that will last my 2 year old until they’re 6 or 7 than £17.5o on a toy that will only last 1 year.
+I’d rather spend more on a toy that will last my 2 year old until they’re 6 or 7 than less on a toy that will only last 1 year.

 Which is the best toy cash register?